-This suppresses any size 4 uninitialised-value error which occurs anywhere in libX11.so.6.2, when called from anywhere in the same library, when called from anywhere in libXaw.so.7.0.
+This suppresses any size 4 uninitialised-value error which occurs anywhere in libX11.so.6.2, when called from anywhere in libXaw.so.7.0.
 The inexact specification of locations is regrettable, but is about all you can hope for, given that the X11 libraries shipped on the Linux distro on which this example was made have had their symbol tables removed.